nickovchinnikov/datasatanism/docs/posts/multi_layer_network.md

     def forward(self, x: np.ndarray):
         self.input = x
         return np.where(x > 0, x, self.alpha * x)

     def backward(self, d_out: np.ndarray):
         dx = np.ones_like(self.input)
-        dx[self.input < 0] = self.alpha
+        dx[self.input <= 0] = self.alpha
         return d_out * dx

 ```

-The second piece that we need to add to our Multi-Layer Network is the `Sequential` class, which allows us to compose multiple layers into a single sequential model.
+The second piece that we need to add is the `Sequential` class, which allows us to compose multiple layers into a single sequential model.
 This class facilitates both the `forward` and `backward` propagation of data through the layers of the network and makes managing the parameters of all layers in one unified structure.

 Here's the code for the `Sequential` class: